duck531a98/esp8266-weather-station-epaper/README.md

 ## Uploading code to esp8266
 Add esp8266 to boards manager in arduino ide.
 Follow this guide https://github.com/esp8266/Arduino#installing-with-boards-manager.
 Don't forget to upload font files.
 Follow this guide to upload font files to spiff meomory. https://arduino-esp8266.readthedocs.io/en/latest/filesystem.html#uploading-files-to-file-system.

+## Multi language support
+modify the language in lang.h
+There is Strings for Chinese and English already.
+You can add you own.
+Weahter data supports zh,en,de,es,fr,it,jp,kr,ru,in,th

 ## Connect esp8266 to display module
 BUSY---->gpio4